kamranmuazzam/uloom/documents/questionbank/medicine_paper1.typ

 + A 50 years old female presented with sudden sever pain and swelling in right great toe.
 She has a history of similar attacks 6 weeks age.
 How will you diagnose and manage her?
 (DU-07Ja)
 + A 30 years old male presented with sudden severe pain and swelling of right great toe at mid night.
 He has history of similar attack a month ago.
 How will you diagnose and manage such a case?
 (DU-06M)
 === Osteoporosis
-+ Write down the actiology of osteoporosis.
++ Write down the aetiology of osteoporosis.
 (DU-18Ju)
 + How will you diagnose osteoporosis?
 (DU- 11Ja)
 + How would you manage a case of osteoporosis?
 (DU-23N, 22M, 20Nov)
 + Give a management plan for a patient with osteoporosis.
 (DU-18Nov, 17Ju)